GTBitsOfGood/bootcamp-2019/01_git/README.md

 For this section, you will watch this [video playlist about Git Basics][git-course].

+If you'd like to learn about git merge conflicts, [check out this article.][git-conflict]

 ---

 ## What you'll use mostly in bootcamp